Rushikesh2710/Cgpa_Sgpa-calculator/README.md

-Here's a detailed project description you can use for your GitHub repository:

----

 # SGPA and CGPA Calculator

 This Python-based project is an academic grading system calculator designed to compute SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average) for students.
 It takes the marks of theory, practical, and external subjects as input, calculates corresponding grades, and outputs the SGPA for each semester and the final CGPA.